How Entrepreneurship Support Promotes Community Goals

 Of course it's possible that you will lose an entrepreneur or two along the way.
 There could be compelling business reasons that they will thrive more in a different location, more central to markets, suppliers, their transportation network, cheaper or more skilled labor, and supportive resources such as universities.

-You can't control everything in their business environment.
-So control what's within your sphere, and that's the loyalty and attentiveness of the community to their needs.
-Make sure that by the time other communities are knocking on their door, and they're getting a restless feeling that they need to take their business to the next level, they are so firmly entrenched in and happy in your community that they will be very reluctant to leave.
-So be disciplined along the way; try to make their families love your community too!
+Make sure that by the time other communities are knocking on their door, and they're getting restless about taking their business to the next level, they are so firmly entrenched in and happy in your community that they will be very reluctant to leave.
+So make their families love your community too!
+Insights into how that loyalty develops can be found on our page about community attachment.